lacameralab/HMM-spikes/README.md

 # Notes for HMM toolbox

-This is an instruction document for HMM-spikingdata toolbox.
-This toolbox contains the source code used in paper: Hidden Markov Modeling of ensembles of spike trains.
+This is an instruction document for the HMM-spikingdata toolbox.
+This toolbox contains the source code used in the article: Hidden Markov Modeling of spike data.

 ## Folders and files